Embla Kristínardóttir

-Ingunn Embla Kristínardóttir (born 27 October 1995) is an Icelandic basketball player for Úrvalsdeild kvenna club Valur.
+Ingunn Embla Kristínardóttir (born 27 October 1995) is an Icelandic former basketball player.
 She won the Icelandic championship in 2013 with Keflavík.
 The same year, she debuted for the Icelandic national basketball team.
+In 2023, she won her second Icelandic championship with Valur.

 Early life

 Embla was born in Keflavík.
 She grew up in Skagaströnd before the family moved again to Keflavík where she starting playing basketball with Keflavík's junior teams.